World acknowledges Pakistan’s efforts in war against terror: Khawaja Asif

 He said Armed Forces role in war against terrorism was commendable.

-All the institutions including judiciary and media were working independently in the country, he said.
+All the institutions including judiciary and media were working independently in the country, he added.

 The democratic system was strengthening day by day, he said.